LiveHelperChat/doc/docs/theme/theme.md

 <div class="flex-video"><iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/hNLuLxOq7E0" width="560"></iframe></div>

+### How to avoid visitors figuring out existing themes?

+Just set an alias in widget theme.
+Theme won't be used if not valid theme alias is passed as argument.

 ## Permissions

 In order operator to be able edit themes, set default theme he has to have this permission